beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `05-keystone-create-db.sh`

 This script creates a MySQL database for Keystone called `keystone`, which is used to store various identity data.
-The script also creates a `keystone` user and grants full permissions to the `keystone` database to this user.
+The script also creates a `keystone` user and grants the user with full permissions to the `keystone` database.

 ```Bash
 # Create a database for Keystone